 - Cost associated with re-test by the seller is at the seller’s expense.
 There will be no refund of NSR commission from stress-carrier animals.

 - American Berkshire Association (ABA) pedigrees must be submitted at show check-in and must have the stress negative status printed on the pedigree.
 The buyer has the right to test any animal purchased within 60 days of the sale and receive full refund plus testing cost if an animal if found to carry the stress gene.
 This guarantee is solely between the buyer and seller, and the ABA assumes no liability in connection with this warranty.

 PUREBRED BREED ELIGIBILITY REQUIREMENTS

-- For information on NSR breed eligibility requirements, please visit http://nationalswine.com/pedigree_services/breed_eligibility.php
+- For information on NSR breed eligibility requirements, please visit https://nationalswine.com/pedigree/breed-eligibility.php

 - If any Hampshire, Landrace or Yorkshire animal sold at The Midwestern is found to be a carrier of the color gene after being tested through the procedures approved by the HSR, ALA and AYC, the seller agrees that he/she will promptly refund the full purchase price to the buyer.
 There will be no refund of NSR commission from animals that are carriers of the color gene.